dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 1. **In Bucket** - contains the raw SnowPlow event logs to process
 2. **Processing Bucket** - where EmrEtlRunner moves the raw event logs for processing
 3. **Out Bucket** - where EmrEtlRunner stores the processed SnowPlow-format event files
+4. **Bad Rows Bucket** - Hadoop ETL only.
+Where EmrEtlRunner stores any raw event lines which fail validation
+5. **Errors Bucket** - Hadoop ETL only.
+Where EmrEtlRunner stores any raw event lines which caused an unexpected error
-4. **Archive Bucket** - where EmrEtlRunner moves the raw SnowPlow event logs after successful processing
+5. **Archive Bucket** - where EmrEtlRunner moves the raw SnowPlow event logs after successful processing

 You will have already setup the In Bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.